-A new U.S. Government Accountability Office (GAO) report, compiled at the request of Senators Tom Coburn and John McCain, details how the U.S. Department of Transportation (DOT) has obligated \$78 billion over the last five years for "purposes other than construction and maintenance of highways and bridges."8 This \$78 billion figure does not fully capture how much has been promised, or authorized, by Congress over the last five years for these "other"
+A new U.S. Government Accountability Office (GAO) report, compiled at the request of Senators Tom Coburn and John McCain, details how the U.S. Department of Transportation (DOT) has obligated \$78 billion over the last five years for "purposes other than construction and maintenance of highways and bridges."
+This \$78 billion figure does not fully capture how much has been promised, or authorized, by Congress over the last five years for these "other purposes," it just reflects how much has been released for spending, or obligated, so far.